pixelfear/Statamic-Calendar/readme.md

 No parameters.
 When using the `set` tag, this tag will become aware.

 ### Example
-Assuming your URL is something like `/calendar/month/2014/05` and you have set up the `set_month` tag:
+Assuming your URL is something like `/calendar/month/2014/05` and you have set up the `set` tag:

 ```
 {{ calendar:next_month }}